-Graduating scholars join a network of 450 alumni and several hundred of our supporters who collaborate and support each other in leading and serving with integrity.
-Across Canada and the world, our alumni remain connected to one another through gatherings organized by regional coordinators and Connexion weekend.
+Graduating scholars join a network of 477 alumni and several hundred of our supporters who collaborate and support each other in leading and serving with integrity.
+Across Canada and the world, our alumni remain connected to one another through gatherings organized by regional hub coordinators and Connexion weekend.

 “Loran Scholars impact the world in numerous ways, and it is an invaluable asset to be part of a network of creative and committed people so keen to make a difference.”

-– François Tanguay-Renaud (BMO Loran Scholar ’98), Law Professor & Director, Jack & Mae Nathanson Centre on Transnational Human Rights, Crime & Security.
+– François Tanguay-Renaud (BMO Loran Scholar ’98), Associate Professor & Director, Jack & Mae Nathanson Centre on Transnational Human Rights, Crime & Security, York University.
 Read more.